 Not too long ago, it was up to investors to report taxable events to the IRS.
 However, investment firms and brokerages are now required to track your cost basis (the amount of money you paid for the investment), the duration of time you held the investment, and the final sale price.

 All of this is automated on the back end of their software systems.
 They report the final tally for your account at the end of the calendar year.
-The IRS logs it on their end, and the brokerage firm sends you an IRS Form 1099 to report your investment gains and losses, and whether those gains are short-term or long term (there is no distinction between short-term and long-term losses).
+The IRS logs it on their end, and the brokerage firm sends you an IRS Form 1099 to report your investment gains and losses and whether those gains and losses are short-term, long-term, or ordinary.
+If the ‘Ordinary’ box on your Form 1099 is checked, then your transaction may be subject to special rules.

 Specifying Which Shares to Sell